Elsiewangui/phase-3-project/README.md

 **update_customer_info()**

-Purpose: Allows users to update the details of an existing customer.
+Purpose: allows users to update the details of an existing customer.

 Workflow:

- -Prompts for the customer ID to update and retrieves the corresponding customer
+ -prompts for the customer ID to update and retrieves the corresponding customer

  -Asks for new details for name, phone number, and email, allowing blank entries to keep current values